History of the Union

 The nineteen eighties saw film and stage production work increase steadily.
 The Local continued to build on its world-class reputation by building staging, scenery and crewing venues for the 1988 Winter Olympics.

 The early 1990's were a pivotal time in our history as this began a 15 year period of unprecedented growth and organizing within the Local.
-In 1993, Local 212 was successful in establishing a certification and first agreement with F & D Scene Changes Ltd, currently owned by three long time Local 212 members: Leyton Morris, Bruce Robinson and Dave Stevens.
-At their peak of production, F & D had 265 members on their payroll and were forced to expand to multiple shops in 2001 and 2002.
+In 1993, Local 212 was successful in establishing a certification and first agreement with F & D Scene Changes Ltd. At their peak of production, F & D had 265 members on their payroll and were forced to expand to multiple shops in 2001 and 2002.
 The success with F & D was followed by certifications at Alberta Theatre Projects (1996) and Theatre Calgary (1998).
 In 2007, the Local was successful in certifying western Canada's oldest theatre, The Grand, - the very venue our charter members helped to build in 1911.

 Since 1948, IATSE Local 212 crews have achieved excellence as Canada's most prolific production centre as measured by award nominations and wins.
 The Calgary Film commission is able to boast that this jurisdiction had a hand in 48 Academy Award nominations and 14 wins as well as another 92 Emmy Award nominations and 22 wins.
 Local 212 members have contributed to a record 3 Cinematography wins: 1978 "Days of Heaven", 1993 "Legends of the Fall" and 2010 "Inception".
 Janice Blackie Goodine, nominated for an Oscar for her set decoration work on 1991's Clint Eastwood classic, "Unforgiven".
 This Film won 4 Oscars that year, including Best Picture.
 Local 212 crews also hold the Canadian record for most Emmy, and Golden Globe nominations and wins.
 In 2005 alone, our members contributed to 36 Emmy Nominations, including 10 wins.